AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/ISchemaTransform/TransformationEnded.md

 ISchemaTransform.TransformationEnded Event
 ==========================================
-AutomationML 2.1 APIRaised from the ShemaTransform service when a transformation has ended.
+Raised from the ShemaTransform service when a transformation has ended.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)